Bathroom Remodeling For Aging In Place: Key Features To Include

 A walk-in or curbless shower is a top priority in any bathroom designed for aging in place.
 Traditional bathtubs or showers with high curbs can be challenging and dangerous for older adults to step over.

 A walk-in shower eliminates this hazard by providing a smooth, level entry that reduces the risk of tripping.
-Consider installing non-slip tiles within the shower area and throughout the bathroom for added safety.
+Consider installing non-slip porcelain tile within the shower area and throughout the bathroom for added safety. porcelain tile is not only durable and stylish but also available in slip-resistant options, making it an excellent choice for enhancing bathroom safety and aesthetics.

 Grab Bars and Handrails